 Syracuse University – Otto the Orange

 Otto the Orange, known as the Syracuse Orange, is the mascot of Syracuse University.
-The Syracuse mascot was originally a Native American character named “The Saltine Warrior” (Syracuse’s unofficial nickname is the Salt City) and “Big Chief Bill Orange”.
-In the 1980s, a new Syracuse University mascot emerged and was described as “juiced-up” and quickly became popular on campus.
-We are sure that our student-athletes Sarah Sinck and Kim Hansen have seen Otto live in action.
-In 2007, Otto “the cute” orange ended up in a fight with The Hokiebird.
-See below how that went..!
+The Syracuse mascot was originally a Native American character called “The Saltine Warrior” (because Syracuse’s unofficial nickname is Salt City) and “Big Chief Bill Orange.”
+In the 1980s, a new university mascot for Syracuse emerged, described as “fresh,” and quickly became popular on campus.
+Otto undoubtedly supports our Syracuse athletes Kim Hansen and Sarah Sinck as well.
+In 2007, Otto the “cute orange” had a showdown with The Hokiebird.
+Check out the footage here!

 University of Colorado – Ralphie the Buffalo

-Ralphie the Buffalo is the mascot for the University of Colorado.
-People call Ralphie one of the best live mascots in sports.
-It takes five Ralphie Handlers to run her around the field: two upfront on each side to steer her around the field, two in the back on each side to help guide her, and one in far back to control her speed, called the “loop” position.
-A tradition of the Ralphie Handler Team is to eat a large team breakfast or lunch at a local diner prior to game-day events.
+Ralphie the Buffalo is the mascot of the University of Colorado.
+People consider Ralphie to be one of the best live mascots in sports.
+It takes five Ralphie handlers to guide her across the field: two at the front to steer her around the field, two at the back to guide her, and one at the rear to control her speed.
+A tradition of the Ralphie Team is to have an extensive breakfast or lunch at a local restaurant before game events.

 College Mascot GIF by CUBoulder - Find & Share on GIPHY